Micluan41/Stock-Predictor/README.md

 SVM          | 9.1637    | 3.8813   | 0.9116         | 0.9298        | 1.50%                          | 149.3126
 LSTM         | 1.4049    | 25.5688  | 0.9950         | 0.8338        | 4.15%                          | 141.4464

+In general, all four models get prediction within 5% of the actual price and the next day prediction are quite close.
+The linear model has the smallest mse and the best test r2_score using default parameters.
+DecisionTree model overfits with default parameters.
+After optimization, the mse for test data decreases from 11.3606 to 9.3628 and r2_score increase from  0.7946 to 0.8307.
+SVM does not have improvements after the grid search.
+It ranks the second best behind linear model.
+LSTM uses a lot more past data and overfits the training data.
+Thus it has the largest mse for test data.
+But the r2_score and the prediction are still acceptable after optimization. **NOTE: The grid search process took over 2 hours to run.
+The best parameters are set as default to showcase the training and printing metrics in the notebook.**

+In 'User_Interface' notebook, I run the process (without grid search) on other stocks (AMAZON, FACEBOOK, TWITTER) by changing the stock sticker in the third cell.
+The results validate the model can provide acceptable prediction (5-10%) on different stocks.

 **Justification**

-**Future Improvement**
-The model can be improved to generate more useful trading advices.
-Although it's hard to predict price right, it's easier to predict if the stock price will increase or decrease and convert it into a classification problem.
-In that way, we can get wrong prices but correct direction which is used to get trading direction.
-Another way to improve the model is by feature engineering the input.
-For instance, we can use a moving average of the previous 7 days price instead of only the previous day as input.
-We could also consider some variables like returns and categorical variables like if the company pays dividend etc. For the LSTM model, we could try few features e.g. previous 30-day stock price.
+The linear model and SVM performs better in most cases than DecisionTree.
+This is expected as DecisionTree regressor has more parameters that could affect the fit and the risk of overfitting training data is higher.
+SVM could perform better than linear model when the pattern of the stock is highly non-linear.
+LSTM, like DecisionTree, tends to overfit the training data.
+LSTM model also uses 60-day price as features of the input which assumes that previous price has contribution to the next day price.
+In reality, this might not necessary be related.

 ## **Conclusion**
+**Reflection**
 The idea of this project is to use machine learning model to learn the historical progression of a company's stock price and predict it for the next day and future.
-A few models are built and compared together.
-Since different stocks have their own pattern, there is no one best model to fit all.
-In general, linear regression and SVM have similar performance and smaller MSE.
-Decisiontree is not stable and easily overfits.
-The LSTM model uses more historical data and also has overfitting problem, but it provides a smooth plot that represents the trend.

-The web app does not use grid search to get the best parameters because of the time cost.
-It gives the users results from four different models and the users can evaluate based on the printed metrics and plots of the stock price to make trading actions.
-It should be emphasized that this stock predictor is more of a showing application of machine learning model in finance rather than real stock trading advice.
-To make the predictor more practical and meaningful, it is necessary to use some financial knowledge to feature engineering the data and feed into the model.
+A few regression models are built and trained by feeding previous day price as input.
+A LSTM deep learning model is also built and trained by feeding previous 60-day price as input.
+The metrics for both training data and testing data are printed and compared to find the better model.
+Optimize some models by conducting a grid search could improve the performance.
+Finally, a web application is built by putting everything in the notebook together.
+The web app will show the next day prediction of the user selected stock and models as well as plot that compares prediction to actual price in recent days.

+The insteresting part of this project is that the prediction actually can be very close to the actual price.
+Despite some difference on the value, the prediction has a good representation of the trend of the price change.
+Therefore, we can also convert it to a classification problem by predicting whether the price will increase or decrease for the next day.
+One of the difficulties is to get useful features.
+This might require some financial knowledge to get more practical features rather than only the stock price.

+**Future Improvement**
+The data preprocessing could be explored more to get better input features.
+For example, using the 60-day moving average instead of 60-day stock prices for the LSTM or including categorical variable such as whether the company pays dividends or split stock.
+This model could do better for those stock that has a sudden jump or plummet at a certain time due to these finiancial decisions.
+Another thing is discussed in Reflection that we can convert output to categorical variable (increase/decrease) and use accuracy as the metrics.
+This might be better since people make trading depending on the price changing direction.

 ## **Licensing, Authors, Acknowledgements**
 Dataset source: [Yahoo Finance API](https://finance.yahoo.com/)